Kuldeep425/The-VFL/backend/documentation.md

 ```js
 POST api/auth/update/:id
 ```
+_returns error with status 404 on failure, and on success returns "successfully updated" with status 200_

 **View Profile**

 requires user_id as a param
 ```js
 GET api/auth/view/:id
 ```
+_returns "user not found" with status 404 on failure, and on suceess returns complete profile of the user_

 ## Managing products
 **Add new Product**